Srugim season 1: Ratings

 The first season aired on the satellite channel Yes Stars on 23 June 2008 and ended on 6 October.
 It became an immediate success, reaching the third place among satellite shows on its day of transmission.
 However, most of its audience watched it via the internet, on Yes' website: the first episode had 240,000 hits within days of being posted on the web.
 The interest Srugim generated in the Religious Zionist sector was the main source of its popularity; many of its more conservative viewers did not even own a television due to religious grounds.
 To answer public demand, Shapiro organized public screenings across the country, for which tickets were sold.
 Five weeks after the premiere, Yes announced that it intended to commission another season in light of the show's success.
 A week before the next one aired, the first season's episodes had 3 million views on the internet.

 Keshet also purchased the show and ran the first season on the terrestrial Channel 2 between 18 April and 25 July 2009.
 All 15 episodes entered the weekly lists of the 20 most popular shows on television.
 On average, the Israel Audience Research Board estimated it had a rating of 13.85%, a share of 22.4% and an audience of 251,000 households.
 Its highest record was reached with the 13th episode, broadcast on 11 July, which had a 16.9% rating, 29% share and a viewership of 309,000 households.
 The season's lowest point was the 6th episode, on 23 May, which had a 10.5% rating, 16% share and an audience of 191,000 households.

 Awards

-Srugim had six nominations in the Israeli Academy of Film and Television Awards Ceremony for 2009, held on 28 August.
+Srugim had six nominations in the Israeli Academy of Film and Television Ophir Awards Ceremony for 2009, held on 28 August.
 It won four: the Award for the Best Drama Series; the Award for the Best Script, which went to the writers' team headed by Shapiro and Divon; the Award for Best Actress, which was granted to Ya'el Sharoni, and the Award for Best Costume Design, given to Seri Sobol.
-Shapiro was nominated for the Best Director but lost it to Oded Davidoff, who made Pillars of Smoke.
+Shapiro was nominated for the Best Director but lost it to Oded Davidoff, who made Pillars of Smoke (Timrot Ashan).
 Ohad Knoller was nominated for Best Actor, yet the award was won by Moshe Ivgy of The Arbitrator.
 Tali Sharon was also nominated for the Best Actress for her role in Srugim.